did-app/www/docs/did-button-branding/index.md

 Matching your own app's color pallet.

-When not using the DID.app green pallet, it is recommended to use the mono style icon/logo.
+If you would like to use the DID.app buttons within your own color scheme we recommend to use the mono style icon and logo:

 <img src="/icon.svg#light-mono" style="height:40px;background:rgb(29, 161, 242);padding:0.5em;border-radius:1em;">